mainmatter/mainmatter.com/src/cases/aleph-alpha.md

 ## About Aleph Alpha

 Aleph Alpha is a German AI startup, a leader in the field of explainable and trustworthy sovereign AI.
-They're one of the few major players in the AI space to be based (and funded) entirely in Europe.
+They're one of the few major players in the AI space based (and funded) entirely in Europe.

 ## The challenge